Thanthi TV

-Thanthi TV (previously known as NDTVHindu) is a 24-hour Tamil news satellite television channel based in Chennai, India.
+Thanthi TV (previously known as NDTV Hindu) is a 24-hour Tamil news satellite television channel based in Chennai, India.
 It is owned by Dina Thanthi.

 History

 NDTV Hindu was launched on 16 May 2009, owned by NDTV (51%) and The Hindu Group (49%).
 It was started as a Chennai city-specific English news and entertainment channel, broadcast only in Chennai.

 After the Dina Thanthi group took over NDTV Hindu, it rebranded the channel as Thanthi TV.
 Initially it was a Chennai city-specific channel but after the acquisition, it was rebranded and relaunched on 13 November 2012 as a 24-hour Tamil news channel which serves and broadcasts to Tamil Nadu, India.

 One of the channel's most watched shows is the Kelvikenna Bathil (What is the answer to the question) show, where the show's host interviews various leaders in Tamil Nadu, mainly political leaders.